 We’re finding that multi-academy trusts (MATs) are benefiting hugely from the increased buying power they enjoy when it comes to investing in technology.
 Behind the scenes of MATs coming together they face a number of challenges: there are overlaps and duplications in technology, and the associated costs of bringing individual academies together are both financial and operational.

 What have we learned?

-At Lloyds IP we call upon our 15+years of experience in the private sector of multi site centralised telephony from a WAN perspective and take these MATs on a journey of confidence, helping them reap the technical benefits that the technology has to offer.
+At Charterhouse we call upon our 15+ years of experience in the private sector of multi site centralised telephony from a WAN perspective and take these MATs on a journey of confidence, helping them reap the technical benefits that the technology has to offer.
 Our experiences gained from working in the education sector lend themselves perfectly to the changing world of education from a technology perspective.
-With old style LEA schools now becoming academies and then mutl-site academies, we’re in an ideal position to use the skills, knowledge and ideas we’ve learned along the way to assist this new world of education.
+With old style LEA schools now becoming academies and then multi-site academies, we are in an ideal position to use the skills, knowledge and ideas we’ve learned along the way to assist this new world of education.

 What are the challenges?